lucee/lucee-docs/docs/03.reference/01.functions/getvfsmetadata/_arguments/scheme.md

-the scheme of the virtual filesystem (ram,file,s3,http,https,zip,tar ...).
+the scheme of the virtual filesystem

+- ram
+- file
+- s3
+- http
+- https
+- zip
+- tar